syncthing/docs/specs/bep-v1.rst

 When the compression field is **LZ4**, the Header is followed directly by an LZ4 compressed block.
-The first four bytes of the block is a four byte integer (an int32, in network byte order as always) indicating the length of the uncompressed block.
+The first four bytes of the block is a four byte integer (an int32) indicating the length of the uncompressed block.
 This may be used to ensure sufficient buffer space prior to decompression.

 Message Subtypes
 ----------------